On Twin Cities PBS

 We could not be happier with the campaign video that Peter created for us.
 Peter is a gifted storyteller who knows how to take complex topics and make them accessible for a broad audience.
 From planning, to shooting, to taking edits, Peter and his team were great to work with.
 Everyone who sees our video is inspired by its message of multiplying the impact of Twin Cities Habitat for Humanity in an innovative way.
 Sue Haigh

 Twin Cities Habitat for Humanity

-We just completed our TPT-Twin Cities PBS documentary about the history of the Twin Cities Ford Assembly Plant.
-When it opened in 1925, the plant was one of the most innovative auto assembly plants in the country.
+When the Twin Cities Ford Assembly Plant opened in 1925, it was one of the most innovative auto assembly plants in the country.
 No other facility had its unique combination of hydroelectric power, on-site silica sand for glass manufacturing, and navigational river access.
 It was the largest Ford plant outside of Detroit and was considered by many to be the most beautiful industrial plant of its day.
 This film gives you the inside story about the plant’s role in WWII, the labor movement, the relentless pressure of the assembly line, and the evolution of the city.
-Highland District Council is our community partner for this production, which premiered on TPT-2 in January 2019.
 Watch it online and get more info at twincitiesfordplant.com.